 And when it comes to inputting that data, a knowledge graph like GraphGrid works directly with natural language processing (NLP) technology to automatically ingest, parse, and analyze new data as it’s created inside or outside of your organization, not as your data analysts have the time and willingness to clean and upload it.

 Once you have your organization’s data in a connected, collaborative knowledge graph, it becomes an open book for even the knowledge workers with the least technical skills and no understanding of database queries.
 Anyone can explore the web-like “map” of nodes and edges, revealing the contextual connections as they go, to uncover the kinds of insights they would have been too afraid to ask before.

 And for unlocking even more unknowns, knowledge graphs are also an open book for AI/ML tools for generating knowledge based on useful problems that are too difficult or time-consuming for knowledge workers to worry about.
 These systems can operate on existing data or trigger on change data capture, pushing not only the deltas but also automated insights, to your knowledge workers.

 By extracting individual knowledge into one shared knowledge graph, and enabling more people to contribute to the ongoing effort, you immediately break down the data barriers that have kept your organization from utilizing the 90% of your data, especially unstructured data, that you’re paying to store but getting no value from.
 Even better, a collaborative knowledge graph creates a more complete picture of knowledge due to the convergence of many diverse opinions, which has been proven numerous times to drive business value and make for happier organizations.

 Time to break free of human-based knowledge graphs

-The quickest way to start extracting knowledge from your employees and freeing them to ask difficult questions of your data is GraphGrid CDP, an extensible and developer-friendly suite of connected data capabilities.
+The quickest way to start extracting knowledge from your employees and freeing them to ask difficult questions of your data is GraphGrid, an extensible and developer-friendly suite of connected data capabilities.